MysteryBlokHed/snapspam/README.md

 # snapspam

-A CLI to spam multiple common anonymous message apps for Snapchat.
+A CLI + library to spam multiple common anonymous message apps for Snapchat.

 ## Supported apps